 And we heard the Volt Song last week.
 Aside from simplistic lyrics and the ability to worm its way into your brain almost as effectively as Lady Gaga's "Poker Face," we sorta shrugged it off.
 We'd heard rumors of a dance routine, but dismissed them as absurd.

 But they weren't.
-See the video below.
+See the video above.
 As they say, OMFG.
 (Look it up if you don't know what that means.
 It's rude, OK?)
 Where do we even begin?

 First, it's a modified Pony with some 20-year-old hip-hop moves in front.
 Secondly, those flouncy outfits.
 Thirdly, no other carmaker was using dancers shaking their groove things to underscore the green credentials of their vehicles.